Welcome to today's edition of the Rush 24-7 podcast.

 But they clearly are not news.

-Chelsea Clinton, whose only experience with a news camera was being hidden away from them.
+When you go out and hire Chelsea Clinton, who has never been in the news business, Chelsea Clinton, whose only experience with a news camera was being hidden away from them.

-Chelsea Clinton, the closest she ever got to a journalist, was if she snuck out of the White House and happened to walk past one trying to get away from the Secret Service because her mom and dad shielded her and protected her and told the news people to leave her alone, and they dutifully obeyed.
+Chelsea Clinton, the closest she ever got to a journalist was if she snuck out of the White House and happened to walk past one trying to get away from the Secret Service because her mom and dad shielded her and protected her and told the news people to leave her alone, and they dutifully obeyed.

 And then out of the blue one day, we're told that NBC hires Chelsea Clinton.